pcjitsu/Logo-Maker/README.md

 ## Tests

-You test this app intitally by running jest during dex dez and then by using live server
+You test this app intitally by running npm test and then by using live server

 ## License